Polkadot-Blockchain-Academy/pba-content/syllabus/2-Economics/1-Economics_Basics-slides.md

 > Warren Buffett announces that he increased his exposure to Apple by buying more stocks.
 > The price of AAPL goes up.

+Notes:

+- Herding effect
+- Cannot be in the hope of a price response by Buffett's trade because it already happened.
+- Self-fulfilling prophecy
+- Maybe still rational?

 ---

 ## Situation 2: